Understanding PubSub+ Insights Dashboards for Advanced Monitoring

 Details of the RDP Overview Dashboard

-• RDP Count: A query Value widget that shows the number of RDPs active in your estate.
+• Last RDP Count: A query value widget that shows the last number of RDPs active in your estate.

-• RDP Utilization: A Query Value widget that shows the number of RDPs as a percentage of the limit for your event broker services.
+• Last RDP Utilization: A query value widget that shows the last number of RDPs as a percentage of the limit for your event broker services.

-• RDPs Up: A widget that shows the total number of RDPs that are currently up.
+• Last RDPs Up: A widget that shows the last number of total RDPs that are currently up.

-• RDPs Down: A widget that shows the total number of RDPs that are currently down.
+• Last RDPs Down: A widget that shows the last number of total RDPs that are currently down.

 • Top 10 RDPs by Messaging Activity: A widget that lists top ten RDPs by messaging activity in your estate, in descending order.